 Growing world demand for the region’s high quality mineral resources and premium food product is providing the catalyst for numerous major project developments.
 These initiatives will bring tangible long term benefits by further strengthening local industries and driving sustainable economic growth into the future.

 World class education and research facilities are located in the region, and innovative research and demonstration projects are being undertaken to create new knowledge and find new ways of doing business.
 These facilities have a vital role in enhancing the region’s capacity to deal with new challenges; such as addressing climate change impacts and environmental sustainability.
 This is pivotal for advancing skills and technologies to build a sustainable economy.

 Communities in the region are committed to strong and sustainable economic growth to ensure that future opportunities are realised, and that the region is enhanced as an attractive destination for productive long term investment.

 However, the socio-economic context in Australia is changing rapidly.
-RDAWEP is aware that new planning approaches need to be adopted in regional areas to achieve long term growth.
+RDAEP is aware that new planning approaches need to be adopted in regional areas to achieve long term growth.

-RDAWEP, in partnership with the Eyre Peninsula Local Government Association and Eyre Peninsula Natural Resources Management Board, is presently pursuing a collective, whole-of-region approach to planning and governance to create the economies of scale necessary to advance infrastructure development and secure investment.
+RDAEP, in partnership with the Eyre Peninsula Local Government Association and Eyre Peninsula Landscape Board, is presently pursuing a collective, whole-of-region approach to planning and governance to create the economies of scale necessary to advance infrastructure development and secure investment.